-- Staff meetings with BBII QA/Quality Control management representatives continue bi-weekly. - Revision 2 of the PCEP Quality Management Plan is out for management review. - Regularly scheduled design reviews and surveillances began on project design packages and will continue through the spring of 2018. - Three design audits were conducted this month: Traction Power Facilities at 95%, Systemwide Ductbanks at 95%, and Stations Grounding and Bonding at 65%. - A non-conformance report (NCR) was issued to BBII for lack of mix design submittal, lack of concrete shrinkage tests, lack of approval of concrete batch plant, lack of concrete batch plant accreditation, and lack of 24-hour notice to JPB for construction activities.
-The NCR remains open, pending Engineer of Record (EOR) approval of the two Quikrete batch plants. - Two audits were conducted of Quikrete concrete batch plants in Sacramento and Fremont.
-The audits yielded five findings which remain open. - An audit of BBII's Request for Information (RFI) procedure was conducted and had no findings.
+- Staff meetings with BBII QA/Quality Control management representatives continue bi-weekly. - Revision 2 of the PCEP Quality Management Plan has been approved by the FTA PMOC. - Regularly scheduled design reviews and surveillances began on project design packages and will continue through the spring of 2018. - A non-conformance report (NCR) was issued to BBII for lack of mix design submittal, lack of concrete shrinkage tests, lack of approval of concrete batch plant, lack of concrete batch plant accreditation, and lack of 24-hour notice to JPB for construction activities.
+The NCR is now closed.. - The five findings from the two audits conducted in November of Quikrete concrete batch plants in Sacramento and Fremont closed this month. - An audit of BBII Procurement was conducted and yielded 1 Observation. - An audit of the OCS, Structural and Steel Products, was conducted and yielded three Findings and five Observations.
+The Findings remain open. - OCS Pole deflection tests were conducted and witnessed by a BBII OCS Subject Matter Expert (SME), BBII Quality and JPB Quality and were approved by the SME.